picovico/apidocs/docs/index.md

 Proceed to [Login Flow](login-flow) for more details.

 ## Request node
-All requests must be made over to `http://uapi-f1.picovico.com/v2.0/ `
+All requests must be made over to `http://uapi-f1.picovico.com/v2.0/ `, so for the sake of legibility, this portion of the URL will be assumed and omitted in the remaining code samples in this documentation.

 ## Response
 API response is always a valid JSON response.